Non-Contradiction/JuliaCall/README.md

     development version of `JuliaCall`:
     <https://non-contradiction.github.io/JuliaCall/>.

-  - And you are more than welcome to contact me about `JuliaCall` at
+  - Also, you are more than welcome to contact me about `JuliaCall` at
     <lch34677@gmail.com> or <cxl508@psu.edu>.

 ## JuliaCall for R Package Developers